hypnoscope/let-s-code-an-indie-game/episode_34/README.md

-# Let's Code and Indie Game - Episode 33 - Inventory
+# Let's Code and Indie Game - Episode 34 - Bars

 ##  What's Covered

-In this episode we add a way for the player to pickup the sword we added last time.
+In this episode we add a heads up display so our player can see their health bar and other highly important stats.